 Honkin' on Bobo featured only one original song written by lead singer Steven Tyler and guitarist Joe Perry, "The Grind," and was stacked with rearranged high-tempo takes on some of the world’s most heralded blues tracks.
 Among the numbers selected for inclusion were Willie Dixon’s "I’m Ready," Sonny Boy Williamson’s "Eyesight to the Blind" and the traditional "You Gotta Move."

-To return to their old rocking ways, the group brought producer Jack Douglas back into the fold who had worked with them previously on classic albums such as Get Your Wings, Toys in the Attic, Rocks and Draw the Line.
-"Jack turned up, Joey [Kramer] had his old Ludwig kit, Brad [Whitford] and I had small combos, so did Tom [Hamilton],” recalled Perry.
-“We had a couple of gobos around Steven so there wasn't too much leakage and it started to sound good.
+"Jack turned up, Joey [Kramer] had his old Ludwig kit, Brad [Whitford] and I had small combos, so did Tom [Hamilton],” Perry said.
+“We had a couple of [vocal shields] around Steven so there wasn't too much leakage, and it started to sound good.
 We even did the guitar solos live and Steven was singing his ass off!
 The real work was just mixing it."

-While the title of the record left some scratching their heads -- "We just know that it's a phrase that sounds ... jazzish, nastyish, so it works for us,” Perry explained – it went on to become a decent critical and commercial success, reaching No. 5 on the Billboard Top 200.
+The title of the record left some scratching their heads: "We just know that it's a phrase that sounds ... jazzish, nastyish, so it works for us,” Perry later explained.
+Still, Honkin' on Bobo went on to become a decent critical and commercial success, reaching No. 5 on the Billboard Top 200.

-Honkin’ on Bobo would be Aersomith’s last studio album for nearly eight years.
-During that time the band seemingly underwent an existential crisis, and were the subject of incessant break-up rumors -- partially as a result of Tyler and Perry trading public barbs and even knocking each other offstage.
-Luckily, this was a precipice they were ultimately able to walk back from in order to release 2012’s all-original album Music From Another Dimension.
+Unfortunately, Honkin’ on Bobo was followed by nearly eight years of studio silence from Aerosmith.
+During that time the band seemingly underwent an existential crisis, and were the subject of incessant break-up rumors – partially as a result of Tyler and Perry trading public barbs and even knocking each other offstage.